CEOs N°1 internal concern for 2019 is attracting and retaining top talent. (The Conference Board global survey)

 In some cases qualified talent is very scarce and maybe the specialized skills are hard to find.

-Nowadays hiring strategies should incorporate both active and passive candidates.
+Nowadays hiring strategies should incorporate both active and passive candidates to improve the recruiting process.

 It is important to source candidates from both groups, otherwise the talent search is limited.
 Passive candidates can offer a lot of value as they are already doing the job somewhere else.
 Some ways to find passive candidates include: